kaveripandey/kaveripandey/README.md

 ### Hi, nice to see you 😀
-🔭 I’m currently working as a Programmer Analyst.
+🔭 I’m currently working as a Software Engineer.

-🌱 I’m currently learning about Java and various Cloud platforms.

-👯 I’m looking to collaborate on AWS projects.

 💬 Ask me about anything related to new technologies and anime.